Selection and Influence in Cultural Dynamics: The Local Model

 \subsection{Characterization of Lyapunov Stable Equilibria for $\w=1$}

-For $\w>1$, we have shown that any equilibrium whose active nodes form an independent set of pairwise node distance at least 3 is stable.
+For $\w>1$, we have shown that any equilibrium whose active nodes form an independent set of pairwise node distance at least 3 is Lyapunov-stable.
 Perhaps surprisingly, this ceases to be true for $\w=1$.
-Indeed, on the path of length $4$, the equilibrium $x^*=(\half,0,0,\half)$ is not stable.
+Indeed, on the path of length $4$, the equilibrium $x^*=(\half,0,0,\half)$ is not Lyapunov-stable.

 We can see this instability as follows.
 Consider vectors of the form $x^{(\delta)} = (\half-\delta,\delta,\delta,\half-\delta)$.
 Under $x^{(\delta)}$, for any $\delta \in (0,\half)$, the interaction mass of nodes 1 and 4 is strictly smaller than the interaction mass of nodes 2 and 3 (whose interaction masses are equal).
 This implies that no vector $x^{(\delta)}$ can be an equilibrium for $\delta \in (0,\half)$, and that flow will always be directed from nodes 1 and 4 to nodes 2 and 3.
-Furthermore, the flow from node 1 to node 2 is equal to the flow from node 4 to node 3, implying that at the next time step, the mass vector will be of the form $x^{(\delta')}$ with $\delta' > \delta$.
-As we know by Theorem \ref{thm_loc_5} that the 4-path always converges, the system converges to some mass vector $y=x^{(\delta^*)}$ such that $\delta^*>0$.~ \footnote{This also follows directly from our argument with $x^{(\delta)}$.} Since the update rule is continuous, this $y$ must be an equilibrium.
+Furthermore, the flow from node 1 to node 2 is equal to the flow from node 4 to node 3, implying that at later times, the mass vector will be of the form $x^{(\delta')}$ with $\delta' > \delta$.
+As we know by Theorem \ref{thm_loc_5} that the 4-path always converges, the system converges to some mass vector $y=x^{(\delta^*)}$ such that $\delta^*>0$.\footnote{ This also follows directly from our argument with $x^{(\delta)}$.} Since the update rule is continuous, this $y$ must be an equilibrium.
 We have proved that the only such equilibrium is the one with $\delta^*=\tfrac12$.
 Thus, starting from the perturbation $x^{(\delta)}$ of $x^*$, the system can only converge to a state $y$ in which $y_1 = y_4 = 0$.

 While a pairwise distance of 3 between active nodes is not enough to guarantee stability, a pairwise distance of 4 is sufficient.